Solo (Clean Bandit song): Music videos

 The music video was released on 31 May 2018, starring the members of Clean Bandit and Demi Lovato.
 The video follows Clean Bandit's Grace Chatto and a "lover", actor George Todd McLachlan as they argue.
 As the arguments become violent, Chatto grabs her longboard and skates into town where she ends up at a laundromat.
 Hidden behind the washing machines in an office, she pays an attendant (Ko Hyojoo) for an unknown concoction.
 The video then follows Hyojoo, who skates with a longboard down the road, to retrieve this medicine which is being made for her by Jack and Luke Patterson.
 Before that, Luke suggests choosing the shape of a bearded dragon or a rabbit.
 Then they decide to choose the shape of a dog.
-In the end, with the help of the medicine, Chatto turns her abusive partner into a rainbow golden Labrador puppy.
+In the end, with the help of the medicine, Chatto turns her abusive partner into a rainbow golden Labrador Retriever puppy.
 The video is briefly intercut with images of Chatto lying on a bed and a sun lounger with her face seemingly evaporating.
 Lovato briefly appears in a floral top as she sings the track's vocals.
 As of December 2023, the music video has garnered over 1 billion views on YouTube.
 A black and white acoustic version of the video was released on 15 June 2018.

 On 17 August 2018, a Japanese version of the video was released.
 This video was filmed in Kyoto and focuses on the dichotomy of trying to break away from one's feelings and moving on from the past with the inner turmoil that comes along with it.
 The music video features a popular local dancer named Nana from the dance unit KiKiRara.
 Nana portrays the feeling of wanting to break away (dressed as a Maiko) as well as the feeling of wanting to hang on, portrayed as a lady-in-a-black costume.
 This music video was filmed in Japan's historical tourist sites in Kyoto, Japan.
 It was directed by Yutaka Obara.